 Acid Reflux Drugs Linked to Brain Problems, Fluid Buildup

-Study Finds Increased Cardiovascular Complications w/ PPI Use
+Study Finds Increased Kidney Failure, Cardiovascular Complications w/ Proton Pump Inhibitors

-The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Prevacid lawsuits.
-We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.
+The Pharmaceutical Litigation Group at Schmidt & Clark, LLP law firm is an experienced team of trial lawyers that focus on the legal representation of plaintiffs in Prevacid lawsuits.
+We are handling individual litigation nationwide and currently investigating potential Prevacid lawsuits in all 50 states.

-Free Confidential Case Evaluation: Again, if you were injured by the side effects of a heartburn medication, you should contact our law firm immediately.
-You may be entitled to a settlement by filing a lawsuit and our lawyers can help.
+Free Confidential Case Evaluation: Again, if you have kidney problems after taking a heartburn medication, you should contact our law firm immediately.
+You may be entitled to financial compensation by filing a Prevacid lawsuit and our lawyers can help.